Thornton - Millers Forest

 Table Chart PROFILE FAQ

-In contrast, the Rest of NSW saw employment contract by 0.1%, labour force grow by 0.3%, and unemployment rise by 0.4 percentage points during this period.
-State-level data from Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Thornton - Millers Forest's employment mix indicates local employment should increase by approximately 6.3% over five years and 13.3% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+In contrast, Rest of NSW saw employment contract by 0.5%, labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally.
+Applying these projections to Thornton - Millers Forest's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment